The comprehension construction: Simplicial computads and homotopy coherent realisation

 is isomorphic to the functor of simplicial computads $\gC\boundary\Del^n\to \gC{\Del^n}$ obtained by applying the homotopy coherent realisation functor to the inclusion $\boundary\Del^n\inc\Del^n$.
 What is more, $\gC{\Del^\bullet}$ is Reedy cofibrant, in the sense that all of its latching maps are simplicial subcomputad inclusions. \end{lem} \begin{proof} Latching objects are constructed as certain colimits, so the latching maps of the Yoneda embedding $\Del^\bullet\colon\Del\to\sSet$ are preserved by the cocontinuous homotopy realisation functor $\gC\colon\sSet\to\sCptd$.
 The 2-cell in the left Kan extension~\eqref{eq:coherent-realization-kan-ext} is an isomorphism, since the Yoneda embedding is fully-faithful, so it follows in particular that $\gC$ carries latching maps of $\Del^\bullet$ to those of $\gC{\Del^\bullet}\colon\Del\to\sCptd$, which gives the first result in the statement.

-The colimits of $\sCptd$, and thus any latching objects constructed using them, are also preserved and reflected by the inclusion $\sCptd\inc\Graph^{\Del\op\ep}$.
-What is more, a functor in $\sCptd$ is a subcomputad if and only if it is mapped to an injective map by $\sCptd\inc\Graph^{\Del\op\ep}$.
+The colimits of $\sCptd$, and thus any latching objects constructed using them, are also preserved and reflected by the functor $J\colon\sCptd\to\Cptd^{\Del\op\ep}$.
+What is more, by Observation~\ref{obs:simp-subcomp-char} a functor in $\sCptd$ is a simplicial subcomputad inclusion if and only if it is mapped to a level-wise subcomputad inclusion by $J\colon\sCptd\inc\Cptd^{\Del\op\ep}$.
 It follows that $\gC{\Del^\bullet}$ is Reedy cofibrant if and only if the composite functor

 is Reedy cofibrant in the sense that its latching maps are all injective.
-Note here that $\Graph^{\Del\op\ep}$ is a presheaf category, so the Reedy cofibrancy of the composite functor follows by a routine application of the following lemma. \end{proof}
+Note here that $\Cptd^{\Del\op\ep}$ is equivalent to a presheaf category, so the Reedy cofibrancy of the composite functor follows by a routine application of the following lemma. \end{proof}

 \begin{lem} Suppose that $X$ is a cosimplicial object in a presheaf category $\Set^{\scat{C}\op}$ that is unaugmentable, in the sense that the equaliser of the pair $X^{\face^0}, X^{\face^1}\colon X^0\rightrightarrows X^1$ is empty.
 Then the latching maps of $X$ are all injective. \end{lem}